LB-WorksTM/GrapeCheck/README.md

 # GrapeCheck (Pre-Alpha)
 GrapeCheck is a lightweight system utility designed to instantly audit your environment and verify whether your Python and Java installations are up to date or outdated.
 (There will be more added in future updates)

+## Note
-## Note: This is a Pre-Alpha release.
+This is a Pre-Alpha release.
 It is intended for early testing and preview purposes.
 Features may change, and bugs are to be expected.

 ## Requirements
 - Python 3.x